ElaineArchbold/DataCentricProject/README.md

 I found the lightbox snippet on the Portfolio page on: https://epicbootstrap.com/snippets/lightbox-gallery

 I found the snippet for the YouTube video gallery on: http://www.prebootstrap.com/bootstrap-template/video-gallery

+I found the javascript function for storing the shopping list on: http://www.marcorpsa.com/ee/t2641.html